fhiso/tsc-governance/board/by-laws-agm.md

 #### 16.1.1 Notice of Business Meetings

-Written notice of any Business Meetings, including the Annual General Meeting, shall be provided to Voting Members at least 42 days prior to such a meeting.
+Written notice of the Annual General Meeting shall be provided to Voting Members at least 42 days prior to the meeting.
+Written notice of all other Business Meetings shall be provided to Voting Members at least 30 days prior to the meeting.

 The Secretary shall make all agendas, proposals, exhibits and any prepared remarks (collectively, the "Business Meeting Materials")